saishyam36/unlimited_shopee/README.md

 * Data persistence using MongoDB.
 * Image handling via Cloudinary.
 * Integration with Stripe for payment processing.
+* The use of Server-Sent Events (SSE) ensures a persistent, one-way connection from the backend to the frontend, enabling the server to efficiently push real-time information and updates to the client.

 ## Technologies Used